FemtoEmacs/Sumerian/README.md

 the conversation.
 Besides the subject, the sentence may have other marked components called case elements.

-The leading case elements are the ergative (dower of a task), dative (beneficiary),  locative (place), terminative (goal), ablative (separation) and comitative (with).
+The leading case elements are the ergative (𒂊 • e • dower of a task), dative (𒊏 • ra • beneficiary),  locative (𒀀 • a • place), terminative (𒂠 • še • goal), ablative (𒋫 • ta • separation), comitative (𒁕 • da • with) and equitative (𒁶 • gin7 • like).

 In Sumerian, the cases may have references in a chain of prefixes that delimit the verb's meaning.
-Below there is a list of case markers together with their references.
+Below is a list of case markers together with their references.

 <h2>Dative: 𒊏 (ra, r)/𒈾 (na) </h2>